Bios

 Partner, Michelman & Robinson

-Michael Poster is Music Acquisitions and Financing Chair and Partner-in-Charge of Michelman & Robinson LLP’s New York Office, where he specializes in catalog acquisitions, corporate M&A, debt and equity financing transactions, joint ventures, strategic partnerships, and other deals where the music industry and corporate dealmaking converge.
+Michael Poster is Music Acquisitions & Financing Chair and Partner-in-Charge of Michelman & Robinson LLP’s New York Office, where he specializes in music catalog acquisitions, corporate M&A, debt and equity financing transactions, joint ventures, strategic partnerships, and other deals where the music industry and corporate dealmaking converge.

 As a transactional attorney with over 25 years’ experience, Michael has successfully structured, negotiated, and closed a broad range of corporate deals with an emphasis on the music industry.
 Michael’s music catalog experience spans the length of his career, and includes buy-side and sell-side catalog transactions across nearly every deal size, rights type, and genre in the marketplace, and involves clients including major and independent labels, private-equity backed buyers, top industry executives, hit-making songwriters, and key sources of debt and equity financing.
-He has been named in Billboard’s annual list of Top Music Lawyers each year from 2018 through 2024 and has been included among its listing of top legal dealmakers in music catalog transactions.
-Michael was also recognized as a “Power Lawyer in Music” by The Hollywood Reporter in 2021, included in Variety’s “Legal Impact Report” in 2023, and recognized by his peers in both “Best Lawyers” and “Super Lawyers.”
+He has been named in Billboard’s annual list of Top Music Lawyers each year from 2018 through 2025 and has been included among its listing of top legal dealmakers in music catalog transactions.
+Michael was also recognized as a “Power Lawyer in Music” by The Hollywood Reporter, listed in Lawdragon’s Top 500 Global Entertainment, Sports and Media Lawyers, included in Variety’s “Legal Impact Report,” and recognized by his peers in both “Best Lawyers” and “Super Lawyers.”

 joe Puthenveetil